redhat-performance/quads/README.md

 ### Installing QUADS from RPM
    - We build RPM packages for Fedora and CentOS/RHEL 8
-   - On Fedora30 and above you'll need to manually install mongodb first, see [installing mongodb for QUADS](docs/install-mongodb.md)
+   - On Fedora 30 and above you'll need to manually install mongodb first, see [installing mongodb for QUADS](docs/install-mongodb.md)
-   - On RHEL/CentOS8 you'll need to install MongoDB first via `dnf install mongodb mongodb-server`
+   - On RHEL/CentOS 8 you'll need to install MongoDB first via `dnf install mongodb mongodb-server`
+   - On RHEL/CentOS 8 you'll also need to satisfy `python3-paramiko` RPM package from somewhere as it's been removed from EL8 in lieu of `libssh`

 * Once you have mongodb installed and running you can install/upgrade QUADS via RPM.